Skip to content

 Architecture Decision Records (ADRs)

-ADRs document the rationale behind significant architectural decisions.
-They are lightweight but invaluable.
+ADRs capture the rationale behind significant architectural decisions.
+They are lightweight but valuable over time.

 ADR Template